 It's time to select your favorite artwork.
 Visit our Facebook fan page to vote for your favorite work of art.
 You have until December 23rd to vote.
 The winner will be announced on January 2nd Good luck! - Read More...

-The Department of Defense Education Activity named the Teacher of the Year for the Georgia/Alabama district during a ceremony at the Primary School at Fort Rucker. - Read More...
+The Department of Defense Education Activity (DoDEA) will participate in the 2015 National History Teacher of the Year (NHTOY) competition. - Read More...

 7:30 am - 4:00 PM